-- Middle schoolers are a different breed of people.
+- Teenagers are a different breed of people.
 There are new social expectations, hormonal changes, levels of independence, and increased demands for self help skills or self-regulation skills.

 - It may take time to educate families and caregivers about this change in service model, and expectations.
 Automatically moving everyone to an indirect model, or discharging them, may be too abrupt for anxious parents or overwhelmed teachers

 The Role of the occupational therapist with teenagers

 The teenage years bring many changes that impact functioning abilities that impact the education in middle school or high school.